-The Governmental Relations Department is committed to carrying out ACSA's legislative and political programs, operating under the direction of the Interim Assistant Executive Director of Governmental Relations, Sherry Skelly Griffith.
+The Governmental Relations Department is committed to carrying out ACSA's legislative and political programs, operating under Director Sherry Skelly Griffith.
 The department is responsible for developing and influencing legislation, working with the Legislative Policy Committee and Vice Presidents for Legislative Action and managing the Employment Training Network.

-Under the direction of Assistant Executive Director for Member Services Joe Jones, the Member Services Department comprises three units: Member Services Processing, Membership Recruiters and Member Assistance Advocates.
+Under the leadership of Director Margarita Cuizon, the Member Services Department comprises three units: Member Services Processing, Membership Recruiters and Member Assistance Advocates.
 The Member Services Processing Unit is responsible for the management and maintenance of the membership database, which contains sensitive information about our members.
-This unit is also charged with the billing and collection of dues and PAC contributions for the more than 14,000 ACSA members, and is also the unit that provides membership lists, labels and demographic information upon request.
+This unit is also charged with the billing and collection of dues and PAC contributions for the more than 14,500 ACSA members, and is also the unit that provides membership lists, labels and demographic information upon request.